 - Figuring out the competition

 One important part of PR is media outreach to pitch information about products and services to media outlets.
-So, this guide will hopefully provide some insight on the concept of PR for startups and how media outreach can help develop an image for your brand.
-The things we will look at are:
+This guide will hopefully provide some insight on the concept of PR for startups and how media outreach can help develop an image for your brand.

 What is media outreach and PR and why your startup needs it

-Public relations is a way of establishing and maintaining a company’s reputation to a target market.
+Public relations is a way of establishing and maintaining a company’s reputation in front of a target market.
 It is also a way to create a deliberate effort to establish an understanding and create a relationship with its audiences.
 One tactic that is very important in PR is media outreach, which is the process of pitching your news and content to journalists and bloggers.
-It begins with identifying the right type of media outlets for your startup and ones who will write about your niche and are interested in helping you create your voice.
+This begins with identifying the right type of media outlets for your startup and ones who will write about your niche and are interested in helping you create your voice.